Elizabeth, New Jersey: Local media

-WJDM at 1530 AM signed-on March 11, 1970 with studios at 9 Caldwell Place in Elizabeth.
+WJDM at 1530 AM signed-on March 11, 1970, with studios at 9 Caldwell Place in Elizabeth.
 The station signed-off on January 30, 2019.

 News 12 New Jersey offers weather and news channels with coverage of the city.

 The Daily Journal was published in Elizabeth from 1779 to 1992, ending publication as circulation plummeted from a peak of 60,000.

 Public-access channel

-Residents of Elizabeth can tune into the public-access television cable-TV channel at any time to view public information, the city bulletin board, live meetings, important health information and tips.
+Residents of Elizabeth can tune into the public-access television cable channel at any time to view public information, the city bulletin board, live meetings, important health information and tips.
 This service is provided by Optimum on channel 18.
 The channel also features the top ten ranked television shows, educational facts, quote of the day, gas price statistics, and tips for keeping the city safe and clean.